dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 > 2. When the return is a `ref struct` the *safe-to-escape* contributed by all argument expressions
 > 3. When the return is a `ref struct` the *ref-safe-to-escape* contributed by all `ref` arguments
 >
-> If M() does return ref-to-ref-struct, the *safe-to-escape* is the same as the *safe-to-escape* of all arguments which are ref-to-ref-struct.
-It is an error if there are multiple arguments with different *safe-to-escape*.
+> If `M()` does return ref-to-ref-struct, the *safe-to-escape* is the same as the *safe-to-escape* of all arguments which are ref-to-ref-struct.
+It is an error if there are multiple arguments with different *safe-to-escape* because of [method arguments must match](#rules-method-arguments-must-match).

 The `ref` calling rules can be simplified to:

-> A value resulting from a method invocation `ref e1.M(e2, ...)`, where M() does not return ref to ref struct, is *ref-safe-to-escape* the narrowest of the following scopes:
+> A value resulting from a method invocation `ref e1.M(e2, ...)`, where M() does not return ref-to-ref-struct, is *ref-safe-to-escape* the narrowest of the following scopes:
 > 1. The *calling method*
 > 2. The *safe-to-escape* contributed by all argument expressions
 > 3. The *ref-safe-to-escape* contributed by all `ref` arguments
 >
-> If M() does return ref-to-ref-struct, the *ref-safe-to-escape* is the narrowest *ref-safe-to-escape* contributed by all arguments which are ref-to-ref-struct.
+> If `M()` does return ref-to-ref-struct, the *ref-safe-to-escape* is the narrowest *ref-safe-to-escape* contributed by all arguments which are ref-to-ref-struct.

 This rule now lets us define the two variants of desired methods: